dakshinganga/practiceQuestions/README.md

 # practiceQuestions

-These are some of the basic algo practice questions written in javascript
+These are some of the basic algo practice questions written in javascript.